Building Children’s Handwashing Habits with Anise Waljee

 CH: Oh yes, of course.
 You are a Muslim and washing is an important part of the prayer ritual isn’t it?

 AW: Yes, in mosques and in other faiths it’s part of the preparation ritual.
 Which is why you will almost always find water near mosques even in places with scarce water.
-In Islam you must wash your hands and your feet and your face before prayer.
+In Islam you must wash your hands, your feet and your face before prayer.

 CH: But not with soap?